rakRandom/brainduck-projects/README.md

 ```
 The list of Brainfuck commands:
+ + - Increase the value in the cell by 1
+ - - Decrease the value in the cell by 1
  > - Move the memory pointer to the right
  < - Move the memory pointer to the left
  [ - Start a conditional loop (oversimplified)